 There are several one-way roads throughout West Palm Beach.
 While many residents know where these roads are and which way they go, the many visitors to the area may not.
 When someone drives the wrong way on a one-way street, it can cause a head-on collision.
 This can have devastating results and cause serious injuries.

-If you are struck by someone going the wrong way on a one-way street, you may have the right to make a compensation claim.
+If you are struck by someone going the wrong way on a one-way street, you may have the right to claim compensation.
 Our legal team will help to gather evidence related to your case to ensure you recover the compensation you deserve.

-Knowing when you can legally turn is necessary when driving in West Palm Beach.
+When driving in West Palm Beach, knowing when you can legally turn is necessary.
 If you are involved in an accident with someone making an improper turn, you may have extensive damage and injuries to deal with.
 While these turns may not be made at high speeds, they can still result in serious damage and injuries.

 It is smart to contact our law firm if you are involved with this type of accident to protect your rights to recover compensation.
 We understand these situations can be overwhelming and are ready to help you with your accident situation.

 Studies have shown that drowsy driving is just as or more dangerous than drunk driving.
-The outcome can be devastating if you are involved in an accident with someone who is fatigued while driving.
+The outcome can be devastating if you are involved in an accident with someone fatigued while driving.

-Drowsy drivers often swerve and move out of their own lanes.
+Drowsy drivers often swerve and move out of their lanes.
 The possibility of head-on collisions is real in these situations.
-If a drowsy driver strikes your vehicle, you should gather information about the other driver and take photos of the damage to your vehicle.
+If a drowsy driver strikes your vehicle, you should gather information about the other driver and take photos of the damage.
 This can help prove that they acted negligently and that their negligence resulted in your accident.

 Failure to Maintain a Safe Distance Between Vehicles

 Tailgating is another common cause of accidents.
-When a vehicle travels too close to the vehicle ahead, it may collide with it, causing a serious accident, damage, and injury.
+A vehicle traveling too close to the vehicle ahead may collide, causing a serious accident, damage, and injury.

 For these types of accidents, you need an experienced car accident attorney in West Palm Beach who understands what must be proven to help you recover compensation.
 Our legal team will review the evidence related to your case to help you recover the maximum compensation possible for your losses.

-Contact our car accident attorneys at Fetterman & Associates, P.A., if you were injured in a car crash in West Palm Beach.
+Contact our car accident attorneys at Fetterman Law if you were injured in a car crash in West Palm Beach.
 Our skilled auto accident attorneys will investigate your case, help you file a claim, evaluate your damages, and, if necessary, represent you in court.
-Call 561-845-2510 or complete our contact form to schedule your free consultation.
+Call 561-448-9877 or complete our contact form to schedule your free consultation.